ybrow001/CEP_Lab_Extension_Submissions/lab_extensions_documentation.md

 The following four classes are all interconnected in creating the resulting filter, and are utilised by SpectralMask to build it.

 NoiseGenerator is run to create a sparse noise signal, used as the means of triggering the band gates and creating the texture of the filter.
+It creates a specified number of partials and, using its updatPartials method, rapidly randomises their frequencies.

 BandGate is used to create a series of binary frequency band gates in a specified number of divisions over the given range.
 The instances of this class (in this case, variables created from a struct) are created inside the SpectralMask class.

 BandpassFilter is used to create the filters that allow frequencies to either pass audibly or be muted.
 Its frequency bands are created through the same process as the BandGates and instances of both have a one to one correspondence in size and frequency range.
+The BPF objects use a biquad 0db constant peak formula.

 SpectralMask is used to create instances of and assemble the other classes to make the complete filter functionality.
-It also includes a process method, which applies the BandpassFilters to the dry signal to produce the filtered output.
+It includes a process method, which applies the BandpassFilters to the dry signal to produce the filtered output.

 In the render.cpp file, instances of the NoiseGenerator and SpectralMask classes are constructed using a pointer in a global variable, then initialized and passed values in the Bela's setup() function.